-Sec.
 31301.
 Healthcare program.

 31302.
-Astronaut healthcare survey

 Astronaut healthcare survey.

 §31301.
 Healthcare program

 The Administrator shall develop a plan to better understand the longitudinal health effects of space flight on humans.
 In the development of the plan, the Administrator shall consider the need for the establishment of a lifetime healthcare program for Administration astronauts and their families or other methods to obtain needed health data from astronauts and retired astronauts.